Skip to main content

 The class MyFirstBlock needs to inherit from WPGraphQL\ContentBlocks\Blocks\Block as the parent class performs certain background work to register this block with WPGraphQL.

-• Using the additional_block_attributes property: Using the register_fields method is a bit cumbersome and lengthy.
-There is another simpler way to register additional block attributes for that block by defining a property additional_block_attributes on that class.
+Using the additional_block_attributes property: Use additional block attributes for a block by defining a property additional_block_attributes on your extending class.
 This property is of type array and you can assign the list of attributes as key-value pairs similar to the block.json attributes spec:

 class MyFirstBlock extends WPGraphQL\ContentBlocks\Blocks\Block